-If your crowd are the sort that looks forward to Fridays just so they hang go out all night, partying and binge drinking, then it’s time you moved on.
+If your crowd is the sort that looks forward to Fridays just so they hang out all night, partying and binge drinking, then it’s time you moved on.

-It is essential as well to remember that by associating with your peers you may be able to provide some insight into their financial life as well.
+It is essential to remember that by associating with your peers, you may be able to provide some insight into their financial life as well.

 Rowling has since then sold more than 500 million copies of her Harry Potter books.
 And achieved celebrity status – being the first billionaire author and winner of multiple awards.

-History is replete with motivational stories of exceptional individuals who, despite all seemingly unconquerable odds, kept at their vision till they broke through.
+History is replete with motivational stories of exceptional individuals who kept at their vision until they broke through despite all seemingly unconquerable odds.

 Persistency is the manifestation of unwavering doggedness in the pursuit of a goal or a course of action.